Marlon Abela: Career

-With François Payard, Marlon Abela co-founded François Payard Bakeries, a chain of bakeries, which closed in New York in 2018.
+With François Payard, Marlon Abela co-founded François Payard Bakeries, a chain of bakeries, which operated in New York until 2018.
 In 2014, Marlon Abela acquired the historical wine merchant OW Loeb.
-In early 2018 a series of delays in payments to suppliers and deliveries to clients triggered a series of hostile press articles.
-Abelas's company said in January 2018 "O.W.Loeb intends to honour its commitments to their clients and is in the process of doing so."
+In early 2018, a series of delays in payments to suppliers and deliveries to clients triggered a series of hostile press articles.
+Abela's company said in January 2018, "O.W.Loeb intends to honour its commitments to their clients and is in the process of doing so."
 The company relocated to the MARC head office in Mayfair with new senior personnel, and said that Abela was "looking forward to implementing new strategies".

 Abela is a columnist for Spear's Magazine, where he writes about wine.

 Abela was served with a bankruptcy petition by lawyers in October 2019.
 In 2020 The Square was shut down by administrators during lunch service, Umu went into administration, and Morton's Club also ceased trading.

 However, Umu is still trading under new ownership.

 Personal life

-In 2011 Marlon Abela married Nadya Abela, originally from Russia and they have two children together.
+In 2011, Marlon Abela married Nadya Abela, originally from Russia, and they have two children together.
 Marlon has two more children from his first marriage.
 Nadya announced on Instagram that she is now separated from him.